awcodify/sysctl-theme/_posts/2025-05-12-welcome-to-arsxy-theme.md

 featured: true
 ---

-Welcome to **Sysctl Theme** for Jekyll!
+Welcome to **Arsxy Theme** for Jekyll!
 This is a sample post that showcases the theme's features and styling options.
 If you're seeing this, you've successfully installed the theme.

 <!--more-->

 ## Clean, Fast, and SEO-friendly

-Sysctl Theme is designed with these principles in mind:
+Arsxy Theme is designed with these principles in mind:

 - **Clean Design**: Minimal, distraction-free reading experience
 - **Fast Performance**: Optimized for quick loading times